hoodielive/nodesky/README.md

 # Nodesky
 Various explorations of the Node.js ecosystem.
-Repo serves as an endpoint to push various ponderings within the Nodejs library.
+This Repo serves as an endpoint to push various ponderings within the Nodejs library.